 agree to 'on the spot' variations to your shared itinerary.

 If it can be done, it will be done.
+We often will make

-And small group sizes mean
+Small group sizes mean

 we can use friendly and characterful small hotels, rather than